 Objective

 As part of a larger redesign to holistically rethink our products and increase overall engagement in the mobile app, I tackled a redesign of our core search and browse functionality.
-Search and browse are key functions of the consumer journey for users who know exactly what they are looking for and also more open-ended users who are looking for recommendations.
+Search and browse are key functions of the consumer journey for both users who know exactly what they are looking for and also more open-ended users who are seeking recommendations.

 Explore Overview